 Transparency.
 In the unlikely event that the contribution from your employer will not cover our fees, we will (with your permission) contact your employer to seek an increase.
 If you do not wish us to do this or your employer refuses, then any additional fees will only be incurred by agreement with you in advance.
 We will only ever advise this course of action if the benefits to you outweigh the additional costs, so you will never end up out of pocket by following our advice.

-The first £30,000.00 of a termination payment can be paid free of tax and without deductions for national insurance contributions.
+The termination payment is a compensatory payment as therefore the first £30,000.00 of the termination payment can be paid free of tax and without deductions for national insurance contributions.
 Redundancy payments are included in the tax-free lump sum.

-Contact us now by email at diane@dsmlegal.co.uk or by telephone on 01925 937070.
-Alternatively, complete our Contact Us Form and we will call you.
+If you wish to discuss a Settlement Agreement email diane@dsmlegal.co.uk, call 01925 937070 or complete our Contact Us Form and we will call you.

 Employment References and Announcements